-The borrow pits would be restored following construction of the wind farm.
+14.1 The borrow pits would be restored following construction of the wind farm.
+The restoration would be progressive, once each borrow pit was worked out.
+An additional 12 months has been allowed for the final restoration works which takes into account the completion of borrow pit working, and the time of the year this would be.
+This allows for the movement of material during the most appropriate weather conditions.
 Once rock extraction has been completed, overburden (if any) from the borrow pits would be replaced in order to create a new land profile that would provide exposed crags for the upper benches, and overburden and pear profile restoration around the lower bench and quarry floor.
 This peat profile on the quarry floor would be gently undulating to tie in with the contours of the land on either side of each of the borrow pits.
+The restoration works would be time limited, and linked to the construction works for the Proposed Development.
+This is in line with Scottish Planning Policy.
 Should consent be granted, this restoration requirement would be secured by a condition on the deemed planning permission.